-New Degree / Certificate Programs

-Substantive Changes

-Substantive changes including degree or certificate programs planned for \\\\\\ - \\\\ (YYYY-YYYY) approved by the institution's governing body.
-If NONE, so indicate.
+New Degree / Certificate Programs Substantive Changes Substantive changes including degree or certificate programs planned for (YYYY-YYYY) approved by the institution's governing body.
+If indicate.
 Please feel free to create the list using the headings we have specified and submit it as an Excel spreadsheet.

-\ This listing does not substitute for a formal substantive change submission to NWCCU
+NONE, so This listing do not substitute for a formula what autimosh are a whoristic at ANA/CCII